 Whether you're a vegetarian or not, everyone can benefit from regularly eating meatless meals.
-Non-GMO soy products are easy and healthy sources of protein that you can use as an alternative when trying to cut back on meat.
-They can also be added to recipes like smoothies or desserts to increase the protein.
+Non-GMO soy products, like tofu and tempeh, are easy and healthy sources of protein that you can use as an alternative when trying to cut back on meat.
+These two proteins can also be added to a variety recipes beyond stir fries — like smoothies or desserts to increase the protein.

 Tofu is probably the most popular soy product, but tempeh shouldn't be overlooked.
 Check out this chart below to see how they compare.

 |How it's made||By curdling fresh, hot soy milk with a coagulant||By fermenting cooked soybeans with a mold|

 |How it's sold||Five-inch-size blocks, in five varieties: silken (used for creamy dishes), soft (great for soups), firm, and extrafirm (the last three are great for stir fries); packaged in water to help it stay moist||Flat rectangular pieces about eight inches long|

 |Appearance||White, smooth, and wet||Brownish in color and dry; can see whole soybeans|

 |Consistency||Soft, smooth, and spongy||Firm and chewy|

 |Flavor||Has hardly any taste on its own, but when added to recipes, takes on the flavor of whatever you're making||Has a slight earthy, sweet taste|